 African Rue Control: Ground Applications

 African rue (Peganum harmala) is native to North Africa and to the Mediterranean region.
-It was introduced into the U.S. around the 1920s and was first noticed in the Deming area but is now common near Carlsbad and throughout southern New Mexico.
-The plant favors disturbed and barren areas such as oil pads, roadsides, parking lots, corrals, stockyards and abandoned crop fields.
-African rue is expanding into rangeland and can dominate pastures as it is very drought tolerant.
-The plants deep and robust perennial root system is a major obstacle to plant control.
+It was introduced into the U.S. around the 1920s and was first noticed in the Deming area, but is now common near Carlsbad and throughout southern New Mexico.
+The plant favors disturbed and barren areas such as oil pads, roadsides, parking lots, corrals, stockyards, and abandoned crop fields.
+African rue is expanding into rangeland and can dominate pastures because it is very drought tolerant.
+The plant’s deep and robust perennial root system is a major obstacle to plant control.

-African rue is a small bright green succulent perennial herb with a bushy growth habit that reaches about one foot in height at maturity.
+African rue is a small, bright green, succulent perennial herb with a bushy growth habit that reaches about one foot in height at maturity.
 The plant dies back to its roots in winter and initiates new growth in late March in southern New Mexico.
-After spring growth the plant often becomes senescent as soils dry in early summer, but then will undergo a second growth phase later in the season as rains are received.
+After spring growth, the plant often becomes senescent as soils dry in early summer, but then will undergo a second growth phase later in the season as rains are received.
 Leaves are alternate, smooth, and divided deeply into narrow lobes.
 Single flowers are borne along the stem and in the leaf forks.
-Flowers have five white petals and produce a cylindrical 2-4 celled fruit with many seeds.
+Flowers have five white petals and produce a cylindrical, two- to four-celled fruit with many seeds.

-African rue is known to contain four poisonous alkaloids and is toxic to cattle, sheep and horses.
-The effects on livestock include loss of appetite, trembling and loss of coordination.
+African rue is known to contain four poisonous alkaloids and is toxic to cattle, sheep, and horses.
+The effects on livestock include loss of appetite, trembling, and loss of coordination.
 Severe poisoning can result in hemorrhaging in the heart and liver.
-Because of its bad taste and smell the plant is usually avoided by livestock, unless other forages are unavailable.
+Because of its bad taste and smell, livestock usually avoid the plant unless other forages are unavailable.
 The seeds are the most toxic part of the plant, with leaves somewhat less toxic.

 Why Herbicide Application

-Soil active herbicides are applied to the surface and must move with the wetting front after rain events, which are often minimal and infrequent in southern New Mexico.
-Herbicide control by either foliar or soil active methods is usually slow, requiring a year or more to kill a plant that is individually or broadcast sprayed.
+Soil-active herbicides are applied to the soil surface and must move through the soil after rain events, which are often minimal and infrequent in southern New Mexico.
+Herbicide control by either foliar- or soil-active methods is usually slow, requiring a year or more to kill a plant that is individually or broadcast sprayed.

 Weather conditions at the time of spraying are extremely important to successful herbicide activity.
 Coverage is best with low wind speeds and cool temperatures.
-High air temperatures increase the spray solution volatility and thus, reduce herbicide available to be absorbed by the plant.
-Optimum wind velocity is 3 to 8 mph and air temperature should be above 50° F but not exceed 85° F. Do not spray a foliar active herbicide if a rain storm is expected within six hours of application.
+High air temperatures increase the spray solution volatility, reducing the amount of herbicide that can be absorbed by the plant.
+Optimal wind velocity is 3 to 8 mph, and air temperature should be above 50°F but below 85°F. Do not spray a foliar-active herbicide if a rain storm is expected within six hours of application.

 Broadcast Foliar Spray Treatment

-The proper time to foliar spray African rue varies from year to year because of specific weather conditions.
+The proper time for foliar spray varies from year to year because of specific weather conditions.
 Expect average to above average winter moisture to produce a prolific burst of vegetative growth on African rue in spring, which is desirable before spraying.
-In droughty years African rue will have poor vegetative and flower growth, and spraying is not recommended.
-At the time of spraying the soil temperature at a 6 inch depth should be between 70° F and 50° F. In most years, the application season and this soil temperature range occurs roughly from April 1 to May 15, plus or minus 15 days.
+In droughty years, African rue will have poor vegetative and flower growth, and spraying is not recommended.
+At the time of spraying, the soil temperature at a 6-inch depth should be between 70° and 50°F. In most years, the application season and this soil temperature range occurs roughly from April 1 to May 15, plus or minus 15 days.

-Mixes with imazapyr alone or in combination with other herbicides have consistently provided the best African rue control in New Mexico.
+Mixes with imazapyr alone or in combination with other herbicides have consistently provided the best African rue control in New Mexico (Table 1).
 Imazapyr is very active on the root system and is the most common product used for commercial African rue control.
-Imazapyr is usually applied at a 0.75 lb a.i. per acre rate, which is equivalent to 3 pints of product per acre.
+Imazapyr is usually applied at a rate of 0.75 lb active ingredient (a.i.) per acre, which is equivalent to 3 pints of product per acre.
 A surfactant should be added to the herbicide mixture at rates specified on the herbicide label.
-Imazapyr is a nonselective herbicide so, anticipate damage to associated plants.
+Imazapyr is a nonselective herbicide, so anticipate damage to nearby plants.